Cinema of Japan

-Japan's Big Four film studios are Toho, Toei, Shochiku and Kadokawa, which are the only members of the Motion Picture Producers Association of Japan (MPPAJ).
-The annual Japan Academy Film Prize hosted by the Nippon Academy-shō Association is considered to be the Japanese equivalent of the Academy Awards.
+Japan's primary film studios are Toho, Toei, Shochiku, and Kadokawa, which are nicknamed the "Big Four" and are the only members of the Motion Picture Producers Association of Japan (MPPAJ).
+The Japan Academy Film Prize, hosted annually by the Nippon Academy-shō Association, was created in 1978 and is considered to be the Japanese equivalent of the Academy Awards.